eth-brownie/brownie/docs/quickstart.rst

 This page will walk you through the basics of using Brownie.
 Please review the rest of the documentation to learn more about specific functionality.

-.. note:: This project relies heavily upon Web3.py.
-This documentation assumes a basic familiarity with it.
-You may wish to view the `Web3.py docs <https://web3py.readthedocs.io/en/stable/index.html>`__ if you have not used it previously.

 Initializing a New Project
 ==========================